AzureDevOps3/duffney.github.io/_posts/2019-08-26-UsingAnsibleLikePowerShell.md

 ### Define Connection Variables

  Because Ansible was developed to manage Linux systems first it's no surprise that it's default is to connect with ssh on port 22.
 That's a problem for those of us who manage Windows systems.
 Luckily it's a problem easily solved by defining some Ansible variables.
 There are A LOT of places you can define Ansible variables and this is one thing that tripped me up for awhile.
 Having these variables defined in a hostfile or group_vars location made Ansible seem to heavy.
 I wanted something light weight where I could write out a few tasks and target the systems I needed to without having to parse a hostfile or figure out which group had the correct variables.
 The solution to this problem is pretty simple.
 Just define the variables at the top of the playbook.
 Ansible offers several authentication options, which you can read more about on the [Windows Remote Management Authentication Options](https://docs.ansible.com/ansible/latest/user_guide/windows_winrm.html#authentication-options) wiki page.
 In this example, I'm using ntlm over WinRM with http.
+Previous to the variable `ansible_winrm_message_encryption`, you'd have to generate a self-signed certificate in order to setup a Windows host.
+Now, you don't have to worry about that.
+By specifiying `ansible_winrm_message_encryption: always` Ansible will enable message encryption and WinRM will be happy.
+You have a few different options for available and you can learn about about in the [Setting Up a Windows Host](https://docs.ansible.com/ansible/latest/user_guide/windows_setup.html#setting-up-a-windows-host) wiki page.
+Special thanks to [Jeremy Murrah](https://twitter.com/JeremyMurrah) for pointing out the ansible_winrm_message_encryption option to me!

 ```
 - hosts: all